awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL.Procedural.Importing.md

 The parameters are the following:
 + `t1` – The name for the table in the PostgreSQL DB instance into which to copy the data\.
 + `''` – An optional list of columns in the database table\.
 You can use this parameter to indicate which columns of the S3 data go in which table columns\.
 If no columns are specified, all the columns are copied to the table\.
-For an example of using a column list, see [Importing a File That Uses a Custom Delimiter](#USER_PostgreSQL.S3Import.FileFormats.CustomDelimiter)\.
+For an example of using a column list, see [Importing an Amazon S3 File That Uses a Custom Delimiter](#USER_PostgreSQL.S3Import.FileFormats.CustomDelimiter)\.
 + `(format csv)` – PostgreSQL COPY arguments\.
 The copy process uses the arguments and format of the [PostgreSQL COPY](https://www.postgresql.org/docs/current/sql-copy.html) command\.
 In the preceding example, the `COPY` command uses the comma\-separated value \(CSV\) file format to copy the data\.
 For more examples, see [Handling Amazon S3 File Formats](#USER_PostgreSQL.S3Import.FileFormats)\.
 +  `s3_uri` – A structure that contains the information identifying the Amazon S3 file\.